-- 2.6.2 In summary, this Protocol Layer interaction comprises the following sequence of events: - a.
-Business Logic associated with the Server Device identifies a requirement for a specific Data Record to be generated by the Client Device; potentially this includes allowing the Driver to request Data Record generation; - b.
-The Server Device receives a Client Device Message (e.g. the every fivesecond 'heartbeat' Client Device Message), and inspects the status information encoded within that message to determine that the Client Device is ready to accept a Generate Data Record command; - c.
-The Server Device replies to the Client Device Message with a Server Device Message, and within that Server Device Message the Server Device encodes the Generate Data Record command; - d.
-The Client Device receives that Server Device Message, and validates the Generate Data Record command.
-Where the command is valid, the Client Device initiates generation of the required Data Record; and - e.
-In the next Client Device Message transmitted, the Client Device provides a response to the Generate Data Record command.
-The Client Device may transmit a Client Device Message immediately specifically to respond to the Generate Data Record command, or may elect to delay its response until the next scheduled ('heartbeat') Client Device Message is transmitted. - 2.6.3 This interaction does result in some latency between the Server Device identifying the requirement for Data Record generation, and being able to transmit the Generate Data Record command: typically the delay will be not more than five seconds, but in the worst case could be 60 seconds.
+- 2.6.2 In summary, this Protocol Layer interaction comprises the following sequence of events: - Business logic associated with the server device identifies a requirement for a specific data record to be generated by the client device.
+Potentially this includes allowing the driver to request data record generation; - The server device receives a client device message (e.g. the every 5-second 'heartbeat' client device message), and inspects the status information encoded within that message to determine that the client device is ready to accept a Generate Data Record command; - The server device replies to the client device message with a server device message, and within that server device message the server device encodes the Generate Data Record command; - The client device receives that server device message, and validates the Generate Data Record command.
+Where the command is valid, the client device initiates generation of the required data record; and - In the next client device message transmitted, the client device provides a response to the Generate Data Record command.
+The client device may transmit a client device message immediately specifically to respond to the Generate Data Record command, or may elect to delay its response until the next scheduled ('heartbeat') client device message is transmitted. - 2.6.3 This interaction does result in some latency between the server device identifying the requirement for data record generation, and being able to transmit the Generate Data Record command.
+Typically the delay will be not more than 5 seconds, but in the worst case could be 60 seconds.